📡

 • Signature

-A minimum of 16,384 validators is required to start Ethereum 2.0 If we multiply that with the information included in each Attestation per Epoch, it adds up quickly.
-Therefore, Ethereum 2.0 aggregates all of that information and minimises the data growth.
+• Chain head vote (vote on what the validator believes is the head of the chain) If we multiply that with the information included in each Attestation per Epoch, it adds up quickly.
+Therefore, the consensus layer aggregates all of that information and minimises the data growth.

 Aggregated Attestation